containers/nri-plugins/README.md

 option `disable = true` to `disable = false` and restart containerd.

-Before deploying NRI resource manager plugin, you need to declare the CRDs it needs.
+Before deploying NRI resource policy plugin, you need to declare the CRDs it needs.
 Copy first the CRD YAMLs to the node:

 ```